emjun/tisane/EXAMPLES.md

 # Informally: Each subject has a reaction time for each word.
 reaction_time = subject.numeric("Time", number_of_instances=word)

+# Each condition has/is comprised of two words.
+condition.has(word, number_of_instances=2)
+# ALTERNATIVELY, we could do something like the below (not implemented).
+It is a bit more complicated to calculate the number of instances, but still doable I think.
 # Each word has one value for condition (already defined above as a measure of subject)
 word.has(condition, number_of_instances=1) # Condition has two units